The Quickest Way to Get Clarity in Your Relationship When You’re Confused

 That’s right, the unfamiliar sensation of actually voicing, discussing and working through an issue with all that discomfort and uncertainty can be really disconcerting.

-Some people exist for years in this preferred state of discomfort, because it feels less terrifying than making significant changes to the relationship, or standing in your needs, confirming a betrayal, or making a difficult decision to end the relationship.
+Some people exist for years in this preferred state of discomfort, because it's less terrifying than making significant changes to the relationship, or standing in your needs, or confirming a suspected betrayal, or making a difficult decision to end the relationship.

 But the only way to get on firm ground is to have the conversation.